-A. Experimental Setup
+A. Experiment Setup

-We set up four auto-robots [32], which is equiped with UWB and IMU sensor swith a sampling frequency of 200Hz and 10Hz, respectively, in a physical field $(10m \times 10m)$, as shown in Fig. 8, and let them walk in random walk motion.
+We set up four auto-robots [28], which are equipped with UWB and IMU sensors with a sampling frequency of 200 and 10 Hz, respectively, in a physical field $(10 \times 10 \text{ m})$, as shown in Fig. 8, and let them walk in random walk motion.
 The hardware configuration of the personal computer includes a 6-core Intel i7 CPU and 16 GB RAM, running on a 64-bit Windows 10 operating system.
 The sensor information and position data are collected during the experiments.
-The ground truth is captured by the NOKOV optics motion tracking system [33].
-The IMU provides motion data for the entities, while the UWB sensors are used to estimate joint factors for multiagent cooperative localization, sampling in 100 Hz and 10 Hz, respectively.
+The ground truth is captured by the NOKOV optics motion tracking system [29].
+The IMU provides motion data for the entities, while the UWB sensors are used to estimate joint factors for multiagent cooperative localization, sampling at 100 and 10 Hz, respectively.
 Furthermore, the trajectory paths and localization errors are considered to evaluate the algorithm's performance.

-B. Multi-Agent Localization
+B. Multiagent Localization

 The objective of this experiment is to validate the effectiveness of the algorithm by comparing the localization performance with varying numbers of entities.
-The experiment utilizes the simulated scenario depicted in Fig. 8, with the same four beacon positions.
+The experiment utilizes the simulated scenario shown in Fig. 8, with the same four beacon positions.
 By introducing different numbers of entities, we compare the localization performance, and the results demonstrate that the proposed algorithm achieves reduced localization errors that stabilize as the number of entities increases.